Emm-mnatz/DATATHON_TEAM_1/code/Cox-regression-with-time-varying-covariates.md

   distinct(id, event, .keep_all = TRUE)
 ```

-Repeat the same process for CD4 model.
+Repeat the same process for the CD4 model.

 ``` r
 # For more details see code above